victorandre957/ide-experimentador/wiki.md

 - Responsible: [Responsible name]
 - Story Points: [ 1,  2,  3,  5,  8,  13]
 - Description: The user should be able to select a plan for deletion.
 - Business Rules: The user must be authenticated on the platform

+### Create method to update an existing plan

+- Responsible: [Responsible name]
+- Story Points: [ 1,  2,  3,  5,  8,  13]
+- Description: The user should be able to select a plan for update.
+- Business Rules: The user must be authenticated on the platform

 ### Other feature